cmabry1/cs332hw3/README.md

 To run the program, use the following command:
 ./Hw3 <directory>

-an example is if you have a file called "test_dir", you would replace <directory> with it.
+An example is if you have a file called "test_dir", you would replace <directory> with it.
 This will read out the word number count, and name of the files in the directory, and will give you the byte count (not in this order)

 ## Error handling
 - If there is no argument, an error message would be produced and would exit out of the run.